 What is a closed-ended question?

-We’ve briefly touched upon closed-ended questions just to compare with open-ended.
+We’ve briefly touched upon closed-ended questions just to compare with open-ended ones.
 Now, let’s define exactly what they are and in what scenarios it’s better to use them.

 Closed-ended questions require one specific answer — either a yes/no or a choice between a few options.
 Sometimes they’re in pursuit of a fact, and sometimes a decision.
 These types of questions are used to collect quantitative data, which can be mapped out on charts or graphs.